MiltonMullins/Go-Interviews/README.md

   - Mean Time Between Fauilures *= (Total Operational Time / Number of Failures)*
   - Mean Time to Repair *= Total Repair Time / Number of Failures*
   - Error Rate *= (Number of Errors / Total Transactions or Operations) * 100*

   ---

+  **Security** in software architecture refers to the measures and practices implemented to protect the confidentiality, integrity, and availability of software systems and the data they handle.
+It involves designing and implementing security controls and mechanisms to defend against unauthorized access, data breaches, and other security threats.

+  - Authentication
+  - Authorization
+  - Encryption
+  - Vulnerability
+  - Audit & Compliance
+  - Network Security
+  - Terminal Security
+  - Emergency Responses
+  - Container Security
+  - API Security
+  - 3rd-Party Vendor Management
+  - Disaster Recovery

 ---
 ### Design Patterns